tagline: From openSUSE

 In particular HP devices are often accessible both via the generic "usb:/..." and the HP-specific "hp:/..." connection.
 The latter is provided by HP's driver package HPLIP.
 For plain printing both kind of connections should work but for anything else (e.g. device status via HP's "hp-toolbox", or scanning with a HP all-in-one device) the "hp:/..." connection must be used.

 The YaST printer module does not implement any printer autodetection on its own.
 It only shows those printer connections which were already autodetected by CUPS (i.e. what the CUPS command line tool "lpinfo -l -v" shows when you run it as root, see SDB:CUPS in a Nutshell).
 When CUPS cannot detect a local printer connection, it cannot send data to it so that it cannot print.
 Therefore it would not make sense when the YaST printer module would somehow show local printer connections which are not autodetected by CUPS.

-Initially only connections for local printers (i.e. USB printers and parallel port printers) are shown and for HP devices the "hp:/..." connection is preferred.
+Initially only connections for local printers (i.e. USB printers) are shown and for HP devices the "hp:/..." connection is preferred.
 Clicking the "Detect More" button shows all connections which are autodetected by CUPS.